piercefreeman/mountaineer/README.md

 > [!TIP]
 > render() functions accepts all parameters that FastAPI endpoints do: paths, query parameters, and dependency injected functions.
 Right now we're just grabbing the `Request` object to get the client IP.

 Note that the database session is provided via dependency injection, which plug-and-plays with [FastAPI's](https://github.com/tiangolo/fastapi) Depends syntax.
-The standard library provides two main dependency providers:
+The standard library provides one main dependency provider:

 - mountaineer.CoreDependencies: helper functions for configurations and general dependency injection
-- mountaineer.database.DatabaseDependencies: helper functions for database lifecycle and management

 Now that we've newly created this controller, we wire it up to the application.
 This registers it for display when you load the homepage.